2nd Lt. Donald Ray Bertrand

 the 192nd was sent to take part in maneuvers

-time that Donald became engaged to Evelyn
+engaged to Evelyn Crowe.

 After the companies were brought up to strength

-with replacements for the men released from
+Battalion, for the men released from federal

-traveled over three different railroad routes to
+battalion traveled over different railroad

-Angel Island in San Francisco Bay.
+were ferried to Angel Island in San Francisco

 The 192nd was